taisiat/bouncy-bee/README.md

   }
 ```

-The math helper function generates a random position radially around the given centerpoint using Math.cos() and Math.sin(), rather than 'rectangally' using Math.random() on the centerpoint directly.
+The math helper function generates a random position radially around the given centerpoint using Math.cos() and Math.sin(), rather than 'squarely' using Math.random() on the centerpoint directly.
 This enables pollen sparkles to appear in a pleasant circular area around the bee.

 <h5 a><strong><code>util.js</code></strong></h5>